Celebrating an Anniversary

 …All in all, JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT at The Ogunquit Playhouse is a dazzling theatrical experience from start to finish.
 JOSEPH may have been done the world over, and you may have seen it a handful of times, but I doubt you have ever seen a production quite like this.
 Some theatergoers may complain that JOSEPH… is a fluffy piece of music theatre; are you seeing Medea?
 No. But if you are lucky enough to get tickets to Ogunquit’s latest hit, I assure you that your expectations of the show will be met and exceeded.
 For tickets and more information, please visit the Ogunquit Playhouse…

 Moreau has more positive remarks about the Ogunquit Playhouse and their production of Joseph and The Amazing Technicolor Dreamcoat.
 You can read the entire article at BROADWAYWORLD

 The stage door was busy after each performance.
 Almost every member of the cast came out and signed programs and said hello to the fans.

 The Ogunquit Playhouse posted the following pictures of the show.

 I feel so fortunate that I was able to spend a few days in Ogunquit and see Clay in his role of Joseph.

-My husband enjoyed it as much as I did and I was able to meet up with so many friends.
+My family enjoyed it as much as I did and I was able to meet up with so many friends.

-What a wonderful way to end a summer!
+What a wonderful way to enjoy a summer!